solomonogunyeye/olist-analysis/README.md

 # Key Findings
 1. Olist sellers are highly efficient and possess high delivery value.
-2. An investigation of Brazilian holiday culture need to be done.
+2. After an investigation of Brazilian holiday culture was done, it seems that september and october seem to be rest months from previous high sale months as no major commercial holidays.
+3. Most christmas purchases in Brazil are done in November, explaining the spike in November sales.
+4. December is also mostly registered as a travel period during the Christmas and Carnival months, not a spending period.

 # Key Notes
-1. Null values were kept due to need to preserve uniformity of data structure.
+1. Null values were retained as they represent orders that were not yet delivered at the time of data collection, they also represent cancellations, in-transit orders, or failed deliveries.
+Removing them would have artificially inflated delivery performance metrics by excluding the worst-performing orders from the average.
 2. In order to remove the need for join functions and also create columns with prepared data for future use, new tables named seller performancance and seller delivery base were created using the create table function.